1 Helpful / 0 Not

 Great brand new concrete tee pads which give awesome grip.
 Also very nice signage with a course map at the first tee.

-Hole 7 is a beast of a par 3 because of the trees, but it is really fun to navigate.
+Hole 7 is a beast of a par 3 because of the trees.
+Though not necessarily a good design, it is fun to navigate.

-The Disc Nation goals are not the best...weak chains that don't really grab the disc that well.
+The Disc Nation goals are not the best...single chain baskets that don't really grab the disc that well.

 Holes 3-4 are just short straight away holes in an open field... a bit boring.